laurenreffue/laurenreffue.github.io/README.md

 # laurenreffue.github.io
-## My name is Lauren Reffue and I am a Journalism major at Lehigh Univeristy.
+## My name is Lauren Reffue and I am a Journalism major and marketing minor at Lehigh Univeristy.
 I am in a Data Journalism course with Professor Jia.